manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Absence of religious places too close - you can't even complain about the noise pollution.
 - Is there a modular kitchen with chimney and shelves?
 - Is there sufficient ventilation?
+- Is there exhaust fans in the bathrooms?
+Do they work fine?
 - Check for parking space.
 - Move in/move out charges (for tenants).